IsolatedLun/BedrockAPI/README.md

 ## Endpoints
 ***The API can be easily viewed and used by any tools (insomnia, postman, etc.) but [bruno](https://www.usebruno.com/) is supported by default***

+### Root
+- Root: /
+- Reset: /reset

 ### Users
+- View All: /users/all
 - Register: /users/register
 - Login: /users/login
 - Login OTP: /users/login-otp

 ### Notes
 ***Disclaimer: a valid token must be used in the Authorization header***
+- View All: /notes/all
 - View: /notes/:id
 - Create: /notes/create
 - Delete: /notes/delete/:id
 - Edit: /notes/edit/:id
+- Search: /notes/search

+- Export PDF: /notes/export-pdf/:id